startreedata/examples/gatling/README.md

 ### Sample Simulation
 If you are not familiar with scala, don't worry, the code should be easy enough for you to understand what is happening.

 Firstly, we have some important imports: `io.gatling.core.Predef._` and `io.gatling.http.Predef._`.
 Core is obviously the core of Gatling.
-The `http` import provids the libraries enable you to invoke REST APIs.
+The `http` import provides the libraries enable you to invoke REST APIs.

 In the code example below, `.post("http://localhost:8000/query/sql")` is the Apache Pinot SQL endpoint.
 This is how you can invoke SQL queries in your Gatling test.